AnaCenteno-DA/data-science-job-market-analysis.md/01_ETL_Process__IT_job_posting_dataset.md

-For this part, the visualizations where elaborated with the loaded and cleaned dataset of the Job postings for the careers related to the domain for the Data Science.
+For this section, the visualizations were created using the loaded and cleaned dataset of job postings related to careers in the field of Data Science.